Shelton Bar: In art

 The industrial landscapes of Shelton Bar were depicted in art by Arthur Berry, in poetry by Charles Tomlinson and in fiction by Arnold Bennett.
 The human side of steelmaking was depicted on the stage and BBC TV as "The Fight for Shelton Bar" (1973).
-In fiction, the landscape of Shelton Bar was the setting of the short story "The Cone" by H.G.
-Wells, who had lived nearby.
+In fiction, the landscape of Shelton Bar was the setting of the short story "The Cone" by H. G. Wells, who had lived nearby.
 It's believed that Wells also found inspiration for The War of the Worlds there: he wrote in a letter to a friend from the area that "the district made an immense impression on me."
 The inspiration for some of his descriptions in it is thought to have come from his short time spent there, seeing the iron foundry furnaces burn over the city, shooting huge red light into the skies.

+The sculptor Colin Melbourne created "The Steel Man" in 1974, in support of the campaign to save Shelton Bar.